Friends,

 There was an offer for a day jungle safari.
 The total distance in the safari route is 8 km .
 They have advised us to come back before it is dark because there was always fear of wild elephant attack.

-Our guide mentioned that elephant rides at the sukna forest area were available earlier, now discontinued.
-This is because sometimes wild elephants get into conflict with the elephant doing the rides and start chasing them.
+Our guide mentioned that elephant rides at the Sukna forest area were available earlier, but are now discontinued.
+This is because sometimes wild elephants get into conflict with the elephants doing the rides and start chasing them.

-On a couple of occasions, elephants with tourists on their backs panicked and ran, creating enormous risks for the tourist.
+On a couple of occasions, elephants with tourists on their backs panicked and ran, creating enormous risks for the tourists.
 On one occasion,

 Tourists taking the ride were about to fall off.
 That is why the elephant rides have been discontinued.

-We have been told that the forest has the zone for elephant migration. elephants migrate between Nepal, west Bengal and Assam areas and a huge number of elephants can be seen in winter and monsoon season.
+We have been told that the forest has a zone for elephant migration.
+Elephants migrate between Nepal, West Bengal and Assam areas, and a huge number of elephants can be seen in the winter and monsoon seasons.

-There are Bengal tiger, lots of other animals and reptiles are different types of birds are present in the forest .
-We were unlucky not to spot Bengal tiger during jungle safari.
+There are Bengal tigers, lots of other animals and reptiles, are different types of birds are present in the forest.
+We were unlucky not to spot a Bengal tiger during the jungle safari.

-This sanctuary is also a haven for the bird – watcher.
-There are over 300 species of birds in this sanctuary, including one’s like hornbill, peafowls, peacocks, fouls, egret etc. many migratory birds arrive here from central Asia as told by the guide.
+This sanctuary is also a haven for the bird-watcher.
+There are over 300 species of birds in this sanctuary, including ones like hornbill, peafowls, peacocks, fowls, egrets, etc. Many migratory birds arrive here from central Asia as told by the guide.

-This Mahananda wildlife sanctuary has been accorded the status of ‘ ‘important bird area ‘ because of its ongoing and critical role in conservation of birds and their habitats.
+This Mahananda wildlife sanctuary has been accorded the status of ‘important bird area ‘ because of its ongoing and critical role in the conservation of birds and their habitats.

 Museum

-Friends, someone truly said that when we travel and enjoying the moments, actually, we rewire on our brain.
-We have got new experience that is helpful in building new neuro pathways in our brain.
+Friends, someone truly said that when we travel and enjoy the moments, actually, we rewire on our brains.
+We have got a new experience that is helpful in building new neural pathways in our brain.

 Consequently, we feel relaxed and fresh.
-Moreover, we become more energetic and more creative, generating new ideas to make our life happy.
+Moreover, we become more energetic and more creative, generating new ideas to make our lives happy.

 Yes, we had enjoyed the moments in the woods, and that was a wonderful vacation filled with memories and smiles.
 I hope you have enjoyed this journey with me in the woods.